LOADING ...

 And out of the tawny

-Before the of the moon
+Before the rise of the

 When the was a gypsy's ribbon

-Oh a redcoat troop marching, marching, marching
+Oh a redcoat troop came marching, marching,

-King george's men came
+King george's men marching

 Up to the old inn